It was enunciated for the first time by the German pathologist Rudolf Virchow in the year 1856.

-- To cause the dilution of the coagulation factors that are activated by the presence of fresh blood.
+- To cause the dilution of the coagulation factors activated by the presence of fresh blood.

 - To delay the entrance of the coagulation factor inhibitors and allow the accumulation of thrombi.

-- Favor the activation of endothelial cells, which causes thrombosis, the adherence of leukocytes, among others.
+- Favor the activation of endothelial cells, which causes thrombosis, and the adherence of leukocytes, among others.

 Factors that are due to blood clotting (Hypercoagulability):

-Generally these causes include many different factors, such as the use of oral contraceptives, antithrombin III deficiency, hyperviscosity, nephrotic syndrome, obesity and prolonged immobilization.
+Generally, these causes include many different factors, such as oral contraceptives, antithrombin III deficiency, hyperviscosity, nephrotic syndrome, obesity, and prolonged immobilization.

-In most cases, thrombi are caused by the presence of various risk factors, but there is also the possibility of a hereditary thrombotic disorder.
+In most cases, thrombi are caused by various risk factors, but there is also the possibility of a hereditary thrombotic disorder.

 These concepts to describe the factors that can cause thrombosis have been guiding principles for many researchers.

-Although there is not much clarity at the origin of the Virchow triad, it has undeniably contributed to modern clinical practices, becoming a basis for more advanced valuations.
+Although there is not much clarity on the origin of the Virchow triad, it has undeniably contributed to modern clinical practices, becoming a basis for more advanced valuations.